QR Code Size: How Small Can A QR Code Be?

 Add a call to action

 Attract more scanners by giving them instructions on what to do with your QR code; a call to action is the perfect solution.
-Make your CTA compelling by adding an element of urgency like “Scan Now” or “Hurry and Scan.”

 Don’t let the size of your QR codes be the reason why you don’t get enough scans.
-With the right sizing, your QR code can be your most powerful tool to attract and convert potential leads.

-Sign up for an account to use the dynamic QR code solutions, and be one of the successful rolls of QR code users.
+Visit the Free QR Code Generator and sign up for an account to use the dynamic QR code solutions, and be one of the successful rolls of QR code users.